-Everything you need to apply for graduate school is here, and we’re here to help you get started.
+Everything you need to apply for graduate school is here.
+Let’s get you started.

 Hours: 8:30 a.m. to 5:15 p.m.
 Monday-Friday

 Submit and pay on or before the application deadline.
 If you have questions, be sure to reach out to your college admission advisor below.